SUSPECTEDAXIS/Assignment1multithread/README.md

   Since we are using a function that checks for all primes up to the sqrt(n).
 Since this function checks whether a number is prime or not and does it at a polynomial runtime O(n^k) this would make it faster than the other methods depending on the input size and as we are working with 10^8 which has huge inputs it works better than O(n), O(1) and O(log n)

 # Installation and running from command prompt
-1.Open a terminal
+1. Open a terminal
-2.Navigate to the location of MainPrime.java
+2. Navigate to the location of MainPrime.java
-3.Compile the program with the following command: g++ assignment1multithread.cpp
+3. Compile the program with the following command: g++ assignment1multithread.cpp
 4. Run program with
   .\a.exe